Suicidal and Homicidal Concerns in Lyme Disease

 988 Suicide & Crisis Lifeline

-The 988 Suicide & Crisis Lifeline is a national network of local crisis centers that provides free and confidential emotional support to people 24 hours a day, 7 days a week in the United States.
-Anyone with the following concerns can call, text, or chat 988:
+The 988 Suicide & Crisis Lifeline is a national network of crisis centers that provides free and confidential emotional support to people experiencing distress.

-- People who are worried about a loved one who may need support also can call.
+- Concern for a loved one who may need support

 I’m so mad!
 Insurance, CDC, doctors, hospitals, greed.
 NOBODY seems to do the RIGHT things. $$$$$$$$$$